AZA Organization Profile

 The highest priority of the AZA is wildlife conservation.
 Specifically, the objectives of the AZA are:

-To encourage continued improvement of member institutions through the development of high ethical, educational, and scientific standards, as well as encouraging interinstitution cooperation and distribution of information
+- To encourage continued improvement of member institutions through the development of high ethical, educational, and scientific standards, as well as encouraging interinstitutional cooperation and distribution of information

 The Wildlife Conservation and Management Committee (WCMC), in conjunction with the AZA Director of Conservation and Science, is responsible for overseeing the captive propagation, animal management, conservation, and scientific efforts of the AZA.
 The WCMC includes two subcommittees: Studbooks, and Species Survival Plans/Taxon Advisory Groups/Fauna Interest Groups.
 By recommending changes in existing policies, programs, and organizations, the WCMC and its subcommittees serve as guides for future conservation programs.